KabalMcBlade/ECS-API/README.md

 ECS-API is a ECS framework.
 It is build around 3 simple ideas:
-1. Optimized for space-time complexity
+1. Optimised for space-time complexity<br>
-	It is using the minimal storage space as possible and it using linear search complexity
+	It is using the minimal storage space as possible and it using linear search.
-2. No boilerplate on the user side
+2. No boilerplate on the user side<br>
-	Althought the API itself has quite of boilerplate, it is not the case for the user.
+	Althought the API itself has quite of boilerplate, it is not the case for the user.<br>
 	This API is very straigforward to use but also has a very powerful and inexpensive implementation.
-3. Flexibility in order to deal with different implementations This ECS is actually a EC, because the system are up to the user.
-THe API provides functions to add, remove, update, iterate, collect using idioms (any, all, not) the components associated to an entity, thus the entities and the components can be managed by any kind of function, aka system, implemented by user side.
+3. Flexibility in order to deal with different implementations<br>
+	This ECS is actually a "EC", because the system are up to the user.<br>
+	The API provides functions to add, remove, update, iterate, collect using idioms (any, all, not) the components associated to an entity, thus the entities and the components can be managed by any functions, aka systems, implemented by user side, they do not require any "base class" or whatever.

-Is important to note that the entity is a 32bit struct, having a index of 24 bits and a version of 8 bits.
+It is important to note that the entity data structure is a 32bit size, having a index of 24 bits and a version of 8 bits.<br>
-Whenever a already created entity got destroyed, when create a new one, the API will use the "spot" left free before, re-using the same index but incrementing the version.
+Whenever an already created entity got destroyed, when a new one is created, the API will use the "spot" left free by the previous one, re-using the same index but incrementing the version.<br>
 When the version reach the limit, simply wrap around and restart.